 Sturdy, Durable, And Easy To Care For

 Eco-friendly wood lasts for a very long time.
 The frames of many Tudor buildings are just one example of well-made wooden structures that persist for centuries.
-If you don’t mind the gradual discoloration that comes with its use, it’s also very low-cost and low-maintenance compared to other materials.
+If you don’t mind the gradual discolouration that comes with its use, it’s also very low-cost and low-maintenance compared to other materials.

 Buildings of up to eight stories in height can be safely constructed from it, and because of recent technological advancements, timber is now being considered for usage in skyscrapers.